xp44mm/Notebook/Compilers/left-right.md

 Figure 4.35: Model of an LR parser

-The stack holds a sequence of states, $s_0s_1\dots s_m$, where $s_m$ is on top.
+The stack holds a sequence of states, $s_0 s_1 \dots s_m$, where $s_m$ is on top.
 In the SLR method, the stack holds states from the LR(0) automaton; the canonical-LR and LALR methods are similar.
 By construction, each state has a corresponding grammar symbol.
 Recall that states correspond to sets of items, and that there is a transition from state $i$ to state $j$ if $\text{GOTO}(I_i, X) = I_j$.
 All transitions to state $j$ must be for the same grammar symbol $X$.
 Thus, each state, except the start state 0, has a unique grammar symbol associated with it. [^4]

 [^4]: The converse need not hold; that is, more than one state may have the same grammar symbol.
 See for example states 1 and 8 in the LR(0) automaton in Fig. 4.31, which are both entered by transitions on $E$, or states 2 and 9, which are both entered by transitions on $T$.